pranay1208/mobot/README.md

 Mobot stores all course-related, non-sensitive information locally on your device.
 No user data is stored by Mobot.

 User credentials are not saved on device for security purposes.
 You will be prompted to input your credentials for each app session.

-User credentials, used for fetching course information, are sent encrypted to ensure safety.

 ## 🏠 Dashboard